 3.)
-Give Plants More Hours of Light per Day During the Vegetative Stage
+Give Plants 24 Hours of Light per Day During the Vegetative Stage

-As long as you give your plants 14+ hours of light a day, they will stay in the vegetative stage.
+As long as you give your plants more than 14 hours of light a day, they will stay in the vegetative stage.
 But if you give the plant more light than that, they have more time in the day to grow!

 Some growers believe it's better to give marijuana plants 18 hours of light a day max, with a 6 hour dark period during the vegetative stage.

 Regardless of which is best for plant health, it's a proven fact that marijuana plants given a full 24 hours of light a day will grow at least a little faster during the vegetative stage (however, you may consider back down to 18/6 if your plant is sick to help it recover from problems faster).

 Therefore, if a short time to harvest is of the utmost importantance to you, you may want to consider going with the 24 hour light period during the vegetative stage for fastest growth.
 Again, this won't make the plant's flowering stage go any faster, but it enables you to start the flowering stage a little bit sooner.
 Speaking of which…

 4.)
 Initiate The Flowering Stage Sooner